 Indian Ethnic Wear for Diwali

-Fusion is the new ethnic- style that reflects the fashion innovativeness of new-age Indian women.
-Surprising your audience with an exquisite indo-western gown can surely have good pay-offs.
-A pair of statement earrings will accentuate your look for the grand get-together.
-And don’t forget to carry a statement clutch bag!
+Surprising your audience with an exquisite indo-western gown can have impressive social pay-offs.
+Add a pair of statement earrings to accentuate your look for a grand dinner party.
+And don’t forget to carry your glimmery clutch bag!

-Likewise, a lehenga suit is a comfort-friendly choice to keep up with the resplendence of the occasion.
-Choose fabrics like georgette or cotton if the weather is humid, else you can go with your favorite type of silk.
+Likewise, an indo-western lehenga suit is a comfort-friendly choice to keep up with the resplendence of the occasion.
+Choose fabrics like georgette or cotton if the weather is humid, or you can go with your favorite type of silk.

 The Diwali week is long, and not all get-togethers happening then require head-to-toe decoration.
-The next three looks are therefore meant for lesser formal meets.
+The subsequent three looks are, therefore, meant for lesser formal meets.

 5. Effortless Elegance

-For those who are keen on going easy with their festive look can don an Anarkali Kurti, floor-length tunic, or pair a peplum Kurti with dhoti pants.
-Such ensembles come handy while getting ready for house parties and family dinners.
+Those keen on going easy with their festive look can create a minimalistic one with a plain or printed Anarkali Kurti, fusion jumpsuit, or floor-length tunic, or pair a peplum Kurti with ethnic skirt/dhoti/ trousers.
+Such ensembles come in handy for attending house parties and family dinners.
 And while you’re keeping the dressy part in check, it would be best to stick to lighter accessories.
-You can look out for options in tassel earrings, colorful juttis/chappals, and vivid hair add-ons.
+You can look out for options in tassel earrings and neutral slip-on footwear.

 There’s a lot to do for the upcoming festivities.
-So dear ladies, get going and have your Diwali wardrobe sorted in time to enjoy the festival of lights to the fullest.
-We hope these wardrobe ideas give a head-start to your styling experiments.
+So, dear ladies, get going and have your Diwali 2023 collection sorted in time to enjoy the festival of lights to the hilt.
+We hope these wardrobe ideas give a head start to your styling experiments.
 Stay gorgeous!

-We wish you all a happy festive season ahead!
+We wish you all a safe and happy festive season ahead.